Exhibits & Presentations

 Dino Tales Storytime • Wednesday | September 10 | 11am-12pm

-Does your little dino enthusiast have a birthday coming up?
+Does your little dino enthusiast have a birthday coming between August 4 through September 13?
 Roar into fun with a dinosaur-themed birthday party at the Lorenzo Cultural Center.
 Let your little one and friends embark on a prehistoric adventure!
-For details, contact us today — 586.445.7348.

-Chasing Liberty: Commemorate the semi quincentennial of America's founding document by exploring the stories of Michiganders during the Revolutionary Era.
+Chasing Liberty: Commemorate the Semiquincentennial of America's founding document by exploring the stories of Michiganders during the Revolutionary Era.

 March 2 – May 2, 2026